DavidDontKnow/ucr-portfolio/README.md

 # ucr-portfolio

+A portfolio of work to showcase my skills and talents to employers looking to fill a part-time or full-time position.

 ## Acceptance Criteria

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs: